-The vehicle has the passenger sensing system.
-See Passenger Sensing System (Without Turbo/With Turbo and RPO AS5) on page 1-66 or Passenger Sensing System (With Turbo and RPO AR9 or AE4) on page 1-72 for important safety information.
+The vehicle has a passenger sensing system.
+See Passenger Sensing System on page 1-66 for important safety information.
 The instrument panel has a passenger airbag status indicator.

 When the vehicle is started, the passenger airbag status indicator will light ON and OFF, or the symbol for on and off, for several seconds as a system check.
 If you are using remote start to start the vehicle from a distance, if equipped, you may not see the system check.
-Then, after several more seconds, the status indicator will light either ON or OFF, or either the on or off symbol to let you know the status of the right front passenger frontal airbag.
-If the word ON or the on symbol is lit on the passenger airbag status indicator, it means that the right front passenger frontal airbag is enabled (may inflate).
+Then, after several more seconds, the status indicator will light either ON or OFF, or either the on or off symbol to let you know the status of the right front passenger frontal and seat-mounted side impact airbags.
+If the word ON or the on symbol is lit on the passenger airbag status indicator, it means that the right front passenger frontal airbag and seat-mounted side impact airbag are enabled (may inflate).

-If the word OFF or the off symbol is lit on the airbag status indicator, it means that the passenger sensing system has turned off the right front passenger frontal airbag.
+If the word OFF or the off symbol is lit on the passenger airbag status indicator, it means that the passenger sensing system has turned off the right front passenger frontal and seat-mounted side impact airbag.